Times may change. But this bookstore will not

 The store may be old-fashioned but it is located in the plush Khan market.
 There is a history to this store.
 The founder Faqir Chand actually lived in what is now Pakistan.
 While he was in Peshawar, his love for books prompted him to start the bookstore business sometime in 1931.
 As the partition had its way with everybody on both the sides of the border, Faqir Chand had to flee Peshawar with his family.
 In those days, all the refugees were stationed at Khan market and were allotted a flat and a store.
 Some years later, it was again time for Faqir Chand to re-start his business, which is now being run by the fourth generation of the family.

 I picked up a Sartre.
 Nausea to be precise.
 As I walked up to the billing counter, the lady companion of the store manager, Abhinav Bahmi, said she was reading the same book.
-Whether the store speaks to its customers or not is uncertain, but synchronicity sure exists in there.
+Whether the store spoke to its customers or not is uncertain, but synchronicity sure existed in there.

 Comments